Xiangyang1984/Gcluster/README.md

 **Adjusting the margins, the interval between two neighboring genomes, the text size, the gene length and width, the scale, the rotation angle of gene labels, the order of genome contexts and so on.** To get more information about the options, please refer to the Section: [Detailed Explanations for Arguments in Gcluster.pl](#detailed-explanations-for-arguments-in-Gcluster) in the README.md file or use "Gcluster.pl -h".

-**Revising the gene label** Users can revise the gene label by directly edition of the locus_tag in sub_TFT file or all_orthomcl.out.
+**Revising the gene label**

+Users can revise the gene label by directly edition of the locus_tag in sub_TFT file or all_orthomcl.out.

-Exzample for editing the locus_tag in sub_TFT file:
+* Exzample 1: editing the locus_tag in sub_TFT file:

 Sub_TFT files are located in "Gcluster_output_directory/directory_part_TFT". a sub_TFT file looks like: